willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Apply the **focus** to more and more things.
 Over time, we **tap into** a natural confidence and it becomes **second nature**.
 * Remember the idea of **[naturalness](https://www.wikiwand.com/en/Naturalness_(physics))**, that innate balance of focus where you can center on each part of the activity.
 * When we set things up and approach things in the right way, that defines our **[experience](https://www.wikiwand.com/en/Experience)**.
+* If you get distracted during a [visualization](https://www.wikiwand.com/en/Mental_image), just see it as another thought, and bring your attention back.